rubycocos/git/flow-lite/README.md

 end
 ```

-And than use the `flow` command line tool to run a step.
+And then use the `flow` command line tool to run a step.
 Example:

 ```